Yuanlong-Tony-Cui/cnn-cuda/commit-log/message.md

 - `cargo run --release -- cuda input/cnn.csv input/in.csv output/out_cuda.csv`
 which updates `out.csv` and `out_cuda.csv` respectively with the program outputs.
 Then, the Python script `compare.py` was run, and the GPU outputs were proven to be correct since "Comparison finished" was printed in the terminal.

-To further verify the correctness, the `generate.py` script was also run to generate different input matrices for more tests.
-The outputs were proven to be the same as the CPU implementation.
+To further verify the correctness, the `generate.py` script was also run 3 times to generate different input matrices for more tests.
+In all the 3 experiements, the outputs were tested to be the same as the CPU implementation.

 ## Testing for performance
-To test for performance, the period spent by the program was recorded by observing the `... microseconds of actual work done` line in the program output.
+To test for performance, the period spent by the program was recorded by observing the "... microseconds of actual work done" line in the program output.
 After running the CPU and GPU implementations 3 times,
 - the normal CPU approach took 60350ms, 63192ms, and 59835ms, and
 - the GPU approach took 114215ms, 115643ms, and 117442ms.